-Once we have evaluated if a change in price is a genuine change in quality, further consideration is then required to determine how the change should be reflected in the national accounts.
-This will depend on how each country measures the volume output of air transport in their national accounts.
+Alongside the above consideration regarding changes to input and production function, further consideration is required to determine how the change should be reflected in the national accounts.
+This will depend on how a respective country measures (or derives) the volume output of air transport in their national accounts.

 The System of National Accounts (SNA), in general, treats differences in quality as differences in volume.
 That is, a change in quality needs to be reflected in the national accounts as a change in volume.
-If we assume (for ease of example) the output of the air transport industry (in terms of volume) is measured in the national accounts by deflated turnover then in the first example above, the change in characteristic is not deemed to be a change in quality (as neither the output of the industry or the quality of service has changed).
+The direct measurement of volume for the air transport industry is acknowledged as difficult.
+In the national accounts, value can be used (such as deflated turnover) in place of direct volumes because the value measure is easier to define and collect.
+If we assume the output of the air transport industry is measured in the national accounts by deflated gross turnover then in the first example above, the change in characteristic is not deemed to be a change in quality (as the inputs required to deliver the service and the output of the industry have not changed).
 Therefore this should be reflected in the accounts as a change in price (i.e. no quality adjustment carried out) so that the volume measurement of the industry in the national accounts is unaffected.